 - Florida and the World

 - Graham Center Collaboration

 Stefan Rayer, Ph.D.

-Dr. Stefan Rayer, Research Demographer in the Population Program of the Bureau of Economic and Business Research, received an undergraduate degree in sociology from the University of Saskatchewan in 1994, a master’s degree in development sociology from Cornell University in 1997, and a doctorate in development sociology with a specialization in demography from Cornell University in 2001.
+Dr. Stefan Rayer is the director of the Population Program in the Bureau of Economic and Business Research at the University of Florida.
+He received a Bachelor of Arts degree in sociology from the University of Saskatchewan in 1994, a Master of Science degree in development sociology from Cornell University in 1997, and a Doctor of Philosophy degree in development sociology with a specialization in demography from Cornell University in 2001.

-|Stefan Rayer, Ph.D. - Curriculum Vita in PDF Format||289.71 KB|
+|Stefan Rayer, Ph.D. - Curriculum Vita in PDF Format.pdf||116.79 KB|